NgHngK/IT-3190E-Machine-Learning-project/README.md

 The project is deployed using Gradio and containerized with Docker for easy reproducibility and deployment.

+For details, please look at the report named as "ML_report.pdf".

 # Getting started
 To run the project locally, follow the steps below: